Financing Available! We have financing options available for your next project. Learn more →

 Installation & Repair by Anchored Construction

-Made for homeowners, this guide explains Concrete Footer Townsend TN and footing work in plain job-site terms.
-It shows how a concrete footer supports a foundation and how the proper sizing and materials are determined at the project site.
+This homeowner guide breaks down Concrete Footer Townsend TN and footing work in simple, practical job-site language.
+It covers the role a concrete footer plays in a foundation and how crews choose the right size and materials on site.

-Anchored Construction & Restoration has been serving Townsend and East Tennessee since 2000 under the leadership of Travis Bullington.
-The crew builds decks, patios, retaining walls, and other structures.
-They use trusted products and materials that fit each job.
+Anchored Construction & Restoration has served Townsend and East Tennessee since 2000 under Travis Bullington.
+The team builds decks, patios, retaining walls, and more.
+They use proven products and materials suited to each application.

 Call (865) 316-6933 or email Info@anchoredconstructiontn.com today for a quote or inspection.
 Clear communication is part of the service homeowners expect.